laila1234567/STAT155/Project2/eda.md

----
-title: "Project 2"
-author: "Sanjana Sasmal"
-format: md
-execute:
-  echo: true
----
+# Project 2
+Sanjana Sasmal

 ## Research Question

 What emotional and social beliefs are common among men when it comes to masculinity, workplace expectations, relationships, and consent?

 ### Objective

 This is a descriptive analysis to explore key beliefs and behaviors related to masculinity — including emotional expression, pressures to provide or stay strong, and how men gauge romantic interest or perceive false accusations.

 Subgroup comparisons (like men who feel “at greater risk of being falsely accused”) will be explored in Project 3.

 ------------------------------------------------------------------------

 ## Description of the Data

 The data comes from FiveThirtyEight’s 2018 survey *“What It Means to Be a Man”*, which asked U.S. men about masculinity, relationships, workplace culture, emotions, and societal pressures.
 The full dataset contains responses to dozens of questions.

 We analyze key questions related to: